artefactual-labs/ansible-archivematica-src/README.md

 The log file sizes and the directories to store the logs are configurable for each service.
 The default values can be found in [`defaults/main.yml`](defaults/main.yml).

-Disable ElasticSearch use
+Disable Elasticsearch use
 -------------------------

 The default Archivematica install relies on ElasticSearch for different features (Archival storage, Backlog and Appraisal tabs).
-If you need to disable them, the boolean environment variable `archivematica_src_search_enabled` has to be set to `False`
+If you need to disable them, the role variable `archivematica_src_search_enabled` has to be set to `False`

 Tags
 ----